-For some transport bindings, the Application Data field will need a specified format to ensure correct processing at the receiver.
+55 For some transport bindings, the Application Data field will need a specified format to ensure correct processing at the receiver.
 For example, if the Application Data field can carry messages from a range of protocols, the Application Data field might need a field indicating which protocol to use for processing the message in the Application Data field.
 If required, such formatting shall be specified by the binding specification.

-4.2 Secured Message protection
+56 4.2 Secured Message protection

-Secured Messages utilize Authenticated Encryption with Associated Data (AEAD) cipher algorithms in much the same way that TLS 1.3 does.
+57 Secured Messages utilize Authenticated Encryption with Associated Data (AEAD) cipher algorithms in much the same way that TLS 1.3 does.
 See DSP0274 for an overview of AEAD algorithms.

-4.2.1 AEAD encryption keys and other secrets
+58 4.2.1 AEAD encryption keys and other secrets

-58 SPDM's key schedule produces four major secrets that are used at certain points in the session and each secret is bound to a particular direction of transmission.
+59 SPDM's key schedule produces four major secrets that are used at certain points in the session and each secret is bound to a particular direction of transmission.
 The encryption keys and initialization vector (IV) are derived from these four major secrets.
 See Key Schedule in DSP0274 for more details.

-4.2.2 AEAD requirements
+60 4.2.2 AEAD requirements

-- This clause discusses the requirements for each parameter to the AEAD functions (encryption_key, nonce, associated_data, plaintext and ciphertext) depending on the capabilities of the session.
+- 61 This clause discusses the requirements for each parameter to the AEAD functions (encryption_key , nonce , associated_data , plaintext and ciphertext) depending on the capabilities of the session.
 See the Application data clause in DSP0274 for the AEAD function interfaces and more details.
-The references below shall be interpreted according to DSP0274 definitions. - In general, the MAC covers the associated data and the plain text.
+The references below shall be interpreted according to DSP0274 definitions. - 62 In general, the MAC covers the associated data and the plain text.
 Specifically, the MAC covers all fields in Secured Message.
 The default length of the MAC shall be 16 bytes for AES-GCM, AEAD_SM4_GCM and ChaCha20-Poly1305.
 The transport binding can specify a different MAC length.

-62 4.2.2.1 Message Authentication Only session
+63 4.2.2.1 Message Authentication Only session

-- For sessions that are capable of only supporting message authentication, the associated_data for AEAD shall be the concatenation of the following fields in this order:
+- 64 For sessions that are capable of only supporting message authentication, the associated_data for AEAD shall be the concatenation of the following fields in this order:

 - 1. Session ID

 - 2. Sequence Number (if present)

 - 3. Length

 - 4. Application Data

-- The text to encrypt, plaintext, for AEAD shall be null.
+- The fields are as defined in table Secured Message fields definition.
+The text to encrypt, plaintext, for AEAD shall be null.
 Consequently, the text to decrypt, ciphertext, shall also be null.

-4.2.2.2 Encryption and Message Authentication session
+66 4.2.2.2 Encryption and Message Authentication session

-- The associated data for AEAD shall be the concatenation of the following fields in this order:
+- 67 The associated_data for AEAD shall be the concatenation of the following fields in this order:

 - 1. Session ID

 - 2. Sequence Number (if present)

 - 3. Length

-- The text to encrypt, plaintext, for AEAD shall be the concatenation of these fields in this order:
+- 68 The fields are as defined in table Secured Message fields definition.
+The text to encrypt, plaintext, for AEAD shall be the concatenation of these fields in this order:

 - 1. Application Data Length

 - 2. Application Data

 - 3. Random Data

-- The text to decrypt, ciphertext, shall be the encrypted portion of the Secured Message and the MAC.
+- 69 The fields are as defined in table Secured Message fields definition.
+The text to decrypt, ciphertext, shall be the encrypted portion of the Secured Message and the MAC.

-4.2.3 Per-message nonce derivation
+70 4.2.3 Per-message nonce derivation

-The nonce shall never be transmitted in Secured Messages.
+71 The nonce shall never be transmitted in Secured Messages.
 This means that both the Responder and Requester must internally track the nonce.
 To ensure proper tracking, the Requester and Responder shall follow the nonce derivation schedule laid henceforth.